mcorah/Proposal-SonyRAP26-Markerless/Additional Assessment Questions and Answers.md

 For example, the severity of impacts of motion blur depend on the nature and resolution of the output of the markerless motion capture system.
-This provides one reason for our focus on 3D skeletal reconstruction for the duration of the proposed work---we expect that skeletal reconstructions would be less impacted by motion blur or other aberrations than, for example, dense reconstruction of surfaces.
+This provides one motivation for our focus on 3D skeletal reconstruction for the duration of the proposed work---we expect that skeletal reconstructions would be less impacted by motion blur or other aberrations than, for example, dense reconstruction of surfaces.